-The “ingredients” for episode 2 came from Lord David Prosser of the Barsetshire Diaries.
-These three took my mind to things that added to the character of Granny and the setting of her kitchen.
+These three ingredients took my mind to things that added to the character of Granny and the setting of her kitchen.
 I hope you’ll enjoy this second episode of our new “interactive” serial.

 And now — episode two… Happy reading, and bon appétit!